DFKI-NLP/thermostat/README.md

 * Increases comparability and replicability of research.
 * Reduces the implementational burden.

-This work is described in our demo paper:
+This work is described in our paper accepted to **EMNLP 2021 System Demonstrations** :
 **Nils Feldhus, Robert Schwarzenberg, and Sebastian Möller.**
-__Thermostat: A Large Collection of NLP Model Explanations and Analysis Tools.__
+__Thermostat: A Large Collection of NLP Model Explanations and Analysis Tools.__  *2021.*

-*2021.
-Under (single-blind) peer review, coming soon.*
+arXiv pre-print available here: https://arxiv.org/abs/2108.13961